vincenzooo/pyXsurf/README.md

 # pyXMirror
 Library for X-Ray Optics, Metrology and Telescopes Design with auxiliary routines in python.

-This is a release version of the most mature modules.
-I am using my beginner skills with github to try and keeo it updated.

 ## Installation

 Download or fork the project in a folder accessible on your system.

 ## Modules
+For each module there are examples and data in a `test` subfolder.
+This is a release version, modules under preliminary development are excluded.
+I am using my beginner skills with github to keeo it self-consistent.

+List of modules included:
 ### dataIO
 Generic routines for accessing and manipulating data.
 ### pySurf